lkschubert8/ctm-messaging-service/README.md

   then sends off.
 This would allow support for backoff when issues arise with the twilio service and a dead letter queue.
 - The polling request that gets the current message for a communication could be converted to websockets
+- Replace the regex phone validation with twilio's phone validation api (didn't get a SID for this service, need to pay)